clef-men/article_tmc/popl25-author-response.md

 experimentally was to see if we could match the performance of the standard, non-tail-recursive version of a function with a TMC version (unlike accumulator-passing versions which are notably slower).
-This was a sticking point in the OCaml community, as the List.map function from the standard library was kept non-tail-recursive for performance reasons -- creating issues with stack overflows -- and switched to a tail-recursive version thanks to our work.
+This was a sticking point in the OCaml community, as the `List.map` function from the standard library was kept non-tail-recursive for performance reasons -- creating issues with stack overflows -- and switched to a tail-recursive version thanks to our work.

-To compare the performance of TMC with the non-tail-recursive version, List.map is a worst case, because it performs almost no work except for the recursive call and constructor application.
-(This assumes that the mapped function is also fast, we used just an integer increment in our benchmark for this reason.)
-If we compare a function that does more work on each iteration, we will see smaller differences between the various versions, as the recursive-call logic will take a smaller portion of the runtime.
+To compare the performance of TMC with the non-tail-recursive version, `List.map` is a worst case, because it performs almost no work except for the recursive call and constructor application.
+(This assumes that the mapped function is also fast; we used just an integer increment in our benchmark for this reason.)
+If we compare a function that does more work on each iteration, we will see smaller differences between the various versions, as the recursive-call logic will take a smaller portion of the run time.

-Does the reviewer has a specific question in mind that could be answered by measuring the impact on other functions?
+Does the reviewer have a specific question in mind that could be answered by measuring the impact on other functions?

-When adopting TMC in the standard library implementation, OCaml maintainers benchmarked some of the modified functions to ensure that the performance level was maintained, and they were able to generally reproduce the results of List.map: adding one level of unfolding was sometimes necessary to recover the same performance level as the non-tail-recursive version, but the result behaves much better than other tail-recursive implementations (see for example
+When adopting TMC in the standard library implementation, OCaml maintainers benchmarked some of the modified functions to ensure that the performance level was maintained, and they were able to generally reproduce the results of `List.map`: adding one level of unfolding was sometimes necessary to recover the same performance level as the non-tail-recursive version, but the result behaves much better than other tail-recursive implementations (see for example